HomanFaghih/Juicy_Snake/README.md

 ## Features

 - Simple gameplay
-- Shooting mechanic
+- Eating apples
-- Move the player around the screen
+- The player moves around the screen one unit every FixedUpdate.
-- Aim and rotate player with mouse position on screen
+- Aim and rotate player with mouse position on screen.
-- Camera shake effect when an enemy is killed
+- The camera shakes, the background color changes, and sound effects play when the snake eats an apple or the game is over.

 ## How to Play